MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 Why SSDT's patch?
 And why not DSDT's patching?

-<p align="justify">Do not add your DSDT to OpenCore; it's already in your firmware.
-If you are unsure what this is referring to, go back to the OpenCore guide and select your configuration based on the architecture of your CPU.</p>
+<p align="justify">As documented by Dortania, "Do not add your DSDT to OpenCore; it's already in your firmware.
+If you are unsure what this is referring to, go back to the OpenCore guide and select your configuration based on the architecture of your CPU".</p>

 **Refer:** [Dortania:](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.html#running-ssdttime)